KRU: 2024–present: Reunion, Kaset and GenKRU concert

 KRU embarked on their GenKRU concert, which held for four nights from 3 to 11 May 2025 in Axiata Arena, Bukit Jalil.
 The concert is a commercial success where 8,000 tickets were successfully sold out within an hour.
 GenKRU earned KRU two recognitions from the Malaysia Book of Records (MBOR), namely the "Fastest Concert Ticket Sales in One Hour" and "Most Numbered Performances in a Concert Series".
 The group concluded their GenKRU concert series with the last leg on 28 June 2025 in The Star Theatre, Singapore, where it received overwhelming response from KRU fans in Singapore.
 It is their first live performance in Singapore since 2016.
 KRU also planned to hold the GenKRU concert series in Penang by the end of August although they never announced it publicly.
 Norman has since ruled this out, citing to "maintain performance quality, cost factor, production and technical aspects".

-On 29 September 2025, KRU announced in a press conference that a finale concert, entitled GenKRU the Finale: One More Time, was scheduled to held on 22 November at the Bukit Jalil National Hockey Stadium.
-Norman revealed that the forthcoming concert would come up with a different scale as it would be held in an open venue, the first time they headlined a concert from indoor to outdoor venue.
-The concert's ticket sales were opened on 3 October.
-They also embarked on their first cruise show, Dream KRUise, which was expected to be held for 4 days and 3 nights, from 27 to 30 January 2026 in Singapore and Thailand.
+On 29 September 2025, KRU announced in a press conference that they would headlined a GenKRU finale concert, entitled GenKRU the Finale: One More Time, with its ticket sales were opened on 3 October and sold out.
+Norman revealed that the concert come up with a different scale as it would be held in an open venue, the first time they headlined a concert from indoor to outdoor venue.
+The concert was held on 22 November at the Bukit Jalil National Hockey Stadium and become a commercial success when the concert was attended by 10,000 audiences.
+They also embarked on their first cruise show, Dream KRUise, which was initially to be held for 4 days and 3 nights, from 27 to 30 January 2026 in Singapore and Thailand.
+However, the anticipated show did not materialized.

+Group member, Yusry released his new single, "Jiwa & Raga" in June 2026.
+It is his first official recording release in 22 years since his eponymous solo album.
+The new single will preceded the release of his upcoming debut EP.